Smalholders Producers in Colombia and Brazil

-Cherry, Milk Chocolate, Toffee
+Milk Chocolate, Peanut Brittle

 At Broadcast, we believe that transparency is key to building authentic, meaningful & sustainable relationships from seed to cup (along the supply chain).
 From coffee producers and import partners to our cafe team and amazing customers, our guiding value is to spread love and acceptance every step of the way.
 We source boutique coffees from family farms & coops.
 We purchase coffee equitably and value building relationships over profit.
 We are proud to share a snapshot of what this journey entails and insight into the industry at large.

 The cost for green coffee is inherently complicated given the vastly diverse global nature of our industry.
 Without context, green cost alone can have different meanings depending on the step at which money is transferred along with payment and contract terms.
 We have outlined various industry terms below to provide a framework for varying stages along the supply chain.

 Farm Gate: Price paid at farm level to producer or producer community

 FOT (Free on Truck): Price paid to exporter, after coffee has been processed and ready to be transferred to port for export.

 FOB - Free on Board: Price paid to importer, at outbound port level.